RAZ-1012/Home_task_seenity/README.md

 ### `GET /export-cities`
 **Download the saved CSV file**

-If the file does not exist, it attempts to create it from the current in-memory DataFrame.
+If the file does not exist, attempts to create it from memory.

-**Success**: Sends the file `cities.csv`
+**Success**: Sends the file as download
 **Errors:**
-- `404 Not Found`: No file and no in-memory data to create it
+- `404 Not Found`: No in-memory data to export
 - `500 Internal Server Error`: File creation or read failed

 ---

 ## ✅ Notes
-- All coordinates and weather data are fetched asynchronously using `httpx` and `asyncio`.
+- All enrichment (coordinates + weather) is done asynchronously using `httpx` and `asyncio`.
-- The app maintains the CSV data in memory unless saved explicitly with `/save-cities`.
+- The app keeps cities in memory and saves explicitly via `/save-cities`.
+- File path for saving is controlled by the environment variable `CITIES_CSV_PATH`.
-- The API follows RESTful conventions and returns meaningful status codes for each scenario.
+- The API follows RESTful standards and returns appropriate status codes.